915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 `x.f()` was called without an argument above, even though the function definition for `f()` specified an argument.
 What happened to the argument?
-Surely Python raises an exception when a function that requires an argument is called without any â even if the argument isnât actually usedâ¦
+Surely Python raises an exception when a function that requires an argument is called without any — even if the argument isn’t actually used…

 Actually, you may have guessed the answer: the special thing about methods is